pre63/pbn/content/terrafirmanews.com/articles/hollywoods-21st-century-classics-a-shifting-canon.md

 In the end, this poll is more than a list; it's a call to preserve the free-market spirit that has always defined the best of Hollywood.
 Let the stories speak for themselves, unencumbered and alive.

 ![Film Reel and Modern Tech](/content/assets/film-reel-modern-tech.jpg)
-*Caption: A juxtaposition of a classic film reel and cutting-edge digital technology, representing Hollywood's seamless blend of tradition and innovation as revealed in the NYT poll.*
+*A juxtaposition of a classic film reel and cutting-edge digital technology, representing Hollywood's seamless blend of tradition and innovation as revealed in the NYT poll.*